apache/carbondata/docs/data-management-on-carbondata.md

 ### Drop Partition

-  This command drops the specified Hive paritionOnly.
+  This command drops the specified Hive partition only.
   ```
   ALTER TABLE table_name DROP [IF EXISTS] (PARTITION part_spec, ...)
   ```